-This year marks the 78th anniversary of Batman, who first appeared in comics back in May of 1939, a response to the popularity of Superman.
-Since then we’ve born witness to several different versions of the Caped Crusader, whether it’s in print, on the small screen in live action, on the small screen as a cartoon and on the big screen.
-The first Batman movie came out in 1943 with a plot that revolved around Batman acting as government agent, helping to stop World War II.
-The Batman of that movie might have been a huge proponent of patriotism, but not much of a fitness nut.
+Batman entered our lives all the way back in May of 1939, created in response to the overwhelming popularity of Superman, who came around a year earlier.
+Since then, we’ve born witness to several different versions of the Caped Crusader, whether it’s in print, on the small screen either in live-action or as a cartoon, and on the big screen.
+The first Batman movie came out in 1943 with a plot that revolved around Batman acting as a government agent, helping to stop World War II.

 It took seven years for the stink of Batman and Robin to wear off.
-That was the year Christopher Nolan took the helm of the franchise and proceeded to drop the Dark Knight Trilogy- Batman Begins, the Dark Knight and the Dark Knight Rises, all three with Christian Bale as Batman/Bruce Wayne.
+That was the year Christopher Nolan took the helm of the franchise and proceeded to drop the Dark Knight Trilogy: Batman Begins, The Dark Knight, and The Dark Knight Rises, all three with Christian Bale as Batman/Bruce Wayne.
 Next to the 1989 Batman, they’re the Catwoman’s pajamas of Batman movies.
-No doubt about it.

-The grand pupah of Batman movies; without it, would the Nolan movies even exist?
+The grand pupa of Batman movies.
+Without it, would the Nolan movies even exist?
 Tim Burton re-established a new tone for Batman, one with decidedly less camp and color and significantly more doom and gloom.
 No dancing here.
 Just straight brooding.

-I just remember that movie being huge and even now, I watch it and I’m all in.
+I just remember that movie being so incredibly huge and even now all of these years later, I watch it and I’m all in.
 I love the visual style of it.
-It seems to take place in a mish-mash of time periods- ranging from the 1940’s to 1970’s.
-I didn’t have any opinions about Michael Keaton as Batman at the time, but now I can see that his casting was probably a little jarring at the time.
-But in 1989 I was too young and to me he was awesome.
+It seems to take place in a mish-mash of time periods- ranging from the 1940s to 1970s.
+I didn’t have any opinions about Michael Keaton as Batman at the time, but now I can see that his casting was probably a little jarring.
+But in 1989 I was too young to know any better.
+He was awesome.
 Thumbs up perfect.
 I don’t think this movie will ever get old.

 The second Christopher Nolan-directed Batman movie is by far the best of the Nolan trilogy.
 It feels like Heat meets your traditional Batman movie.
 It moves in a way most blockbusters, especially comic book blockbusters, don’t.